rhancockn/autovps/bin/siemens_auto_voxel/doc/README.md

 #### Output

 When the script is done, the end of the output will contain something like below.
-Pass this information to Elisa.
+Pass this information to the tech.

 The VOI dimensions are for informational purposes only, but should be close to your desired VOI dimensions (the transformation is rescaled to preserve the VOI size).